The Vorys Women’s Network is focused on the development, retention and advancement of women at the firm.

 We are proud of the recognition our firm has received for its support of women lawyers and for the impact many of our women lawyers have had on the profession and the community.

 - Vorys earned the WILEF Gold Standard Certification in 2019 and was certified again in 2020.
-Vorys is one of only 48 law firms across the United States to have earned the designation in 2020
+Under new more stringent criteria, Vorys is one of only 48 law firms across the United States to have earned the WILEF Gold Standard Certification designation in 2021.

 - Vorys was among the first law firms in Ohio to hire women, and we have continued this commitment through the years, recruiting and promoting lawyers of all backgrounds, thus becoming a firm of both historic “firsts” and continuing distinction.
 These include: